 Chances are the sun will be shining when you show up, so why not get out and enjoy a round or two of golf?
 The season is long and there are a handful of beautiful golf courses in Medicine Hat for you to try out.
 Options include Desert Blume, Cottonwood Coulee Golf Course, and our favorite Paradise Valley Golf Course with its sprawling course overlooked by the World’s Tallest Teepee.

 If you’re not into golf but still craving some sunshine, take a stroll through Medicine Hat’s myriad of parks.
 The Kin Coulee Park, Police Point Park, and Strathcona Island Park offer plenty of room to explore and relax in nature.
 And, for those looking to cool off, Central Park downtown features a splash park that should take the edge off that heat!

 Escape Rooms and Axe Throwing in Medicine Hat

 Ready to test your clue-finding and puzzle-solving skills in an escape room?
-Try Mr. E’s Solve-it-torium or The Clued-Inn for some great themed escape rooms designed to challenge every skill-level, and to get everyone having some fun while solving riddles, clues, and mysteries.
+Try Mr. E’s Solve-it-torium for great themed escape rooms designed to challenge every skill level and get everyone having some fun while solving riddles, clues, and mysteries.

 Dining in Medicine Hat